Sousveillance: Sousveillance efficiency or efficacy

-Social media, when used as an output modality in conjunction with sousveillance as an input modality, is called "swollag", or gallows spelled backwards.
-For example, filming or streaming an abusive situation, like police abuse, doesn't always lead to justice and punishment of the abuser without some means (i.e. swollag) for sousveillance to take effect.
+For sousveillance to be effective other means are required, such as the use of social media to distribute video to a wide audience.
+Filming or streaming an abusive situation doesn't always lead to justice and punishment of the abuser, however.
 In 2014, Eric Garner was choked to death by a police officer in Staten Island after being arrested on suspicion of selling loose cigarettes.
-According to the MIT Technology Review: "Garner's death was documented by his friend Ramsey Orta, and the video was widely disseminated.
+According to the MIT Technology Review: Garner's death was documented by his friend Ramsey Orta, and the video was widely disseminated.
 Despite the video evidence, a grand jury declined to indict Garner's killer, leading to widespread outrage and protest.
 (In an ironic twist, the only person indicted in connection with Garner's death was Orta, who came under police scrutiny and was arrested on an "unrelated" weapons possession charge.
 Orta is now in prison in New York.
-Sousveillance is not without its costs.)"
+Sousveillance is not without its costs.)

 During French demonstrations against the "Loi Travail" in 2016, a Periscope stream showing authority forces, called abusive by one part of the demonstrators, was watched by 93,362 people.
 In January 2018, c-Now was tested in Nice by the mayor Christian Estrosi, sparking virulent public debates, with security advocates reporting spyware associated with the app.